 Roses are considered to be a symbol of love but yellow roses have a slightly different meaning.
 These yellow flowers once symbolized jealousy, but now are given to express friendship, affection, joy, and gladness.
 The yellow blooms also convey good luck, welcome back, and remember me, making them an ideal parting gift for someone who is leaving.

-Sunflowers are a non-romantic yellow flower that can be given to anyone and for any occasion.
+Sunflowers are non-romantic yellow flowers that can be given to anyone and for any occasion.
 The large flower represents good luck, long life, and lasting happiness in ancient Chinese culture.
 This yellow flower also expresses admiration and loyalty.

 Tulips in bloom are a sure sign that winter is almost over and spring is near.
 The bloom colors in a landscape are a welcomed sight and these flowers rival roses when expressing romantic interest.
 But not yellow tulips, they mean unrequited love and were once sent to would-be lovers to spite them.
 The meaning of yellow tulips has softened over the decades and it’s generally accepted now as meaning cheerful thoughts.